 Sorry, world, but you are power hungry and you don't even know it!
 The bottom line why there's no solar powered car for you to drive to and from work is this: your insatiable demand for power, speed, and comfort.
 I won't even go into the power it takes to move that behemoth SUV you drive.
 Let's talk simply about the energy to move a small car around.
 Let's talk about the Toyota Echo.
 And let's talk about the energy in terms we can apply to Solar photovoltaic panels.

 First a word about electric cars.
 Electric cars already exist, and have since before the advent of the internal combustion engine.
 But this article is not about purely electric cars - it's about solar powered electric cars.
 You don't see any practical solar powered cars on the streets - this article it intended to help explain why.
-Today's (non solar powered) electric cars vary from the terrifically expensive "Tesla Roadster" with a range of 200 miles and capable of over 100 mph, but also sells for over $100,000 (US), to the RIVA, sold in Europe for about $15,000 (US) with a range of 50 miles and capable of only about 40 mph, to the ZAP Zebra, $12,000 (US) with a range of only 25 miles, and a speed of about 30-40 mph.
+Today's (non solar powered) electric cars vary from the terrifically expensive "Tesla Roadster" with a range of 200 miles and capable of over 100 mph, but also sells for over $100,000 (US) (2008), to the REVA, sold in Europe for about $15,000 (US) with a range of 50 miles and capable of only about 40 mph, to the ZAP Xebra, $12,000 (US) with a range of only 25 miles, and a speed of about 30-40 mph.
 All these non-solar powered vehicles must be plugged into an electrical source, typically the commercial electric grid, to recharge.

-What you do occasionally see (example, below) are expensive, light-weight, experimental solar powered vehicles for competitions in the quest for a solar breakthrough!
+But for solar cars, what you do occasionally see (example, below) are expensive, light-weight, experimental solar powered vehicles for competitions in the quest for a solar breakthrough!
 That's all!
 You'd be hard-pressed to build or buy one of these vehicles for yourself.

 You will NEVER drive one of these to and from work!